isotopp/isotopp.github.io/content/posts/2023-05-06-50-years-in-filesystems-1984.md

   Hence, reading and listing a directory is very low on seeks, and on seek distance (except for subdirectories, which are guaranteed to be far away).
   They measure a 8x speedup for directories without subdirectories.
 - Utilization of the theoretical maximal bandwidth increased from 3% in the traditional filesystem to 22% or even 47%, depending on the controller hardware used.
-  The authors are very proud of the results, because they have been achieved on an actual production system with real user production data being layouted, and not on a synthetic benchmark layout.
+  The authors are very proud of the results because they have been achieved on an actual production system with real user production data being layouted, and not on a synthetic benchmark layout.
 Throughput is stable over the lifetime of the filesystem, as its file population changes.

 This solves the main drivers for the improvements: Better throughput and a stable layout that does not degrade performance over time.